 If you meet the minimum requirements and the Umbrella roaming client does not install correctly, open a ticket with Support.

-If you cannot resolve internal resources (domains), please ensure you've added all domains which host local resources to the Internal Domains list.
+If you cannot resolve internal resources (domains), then ensure that you have added all domains which host local resources to the Domain Management list.

 If the domain in question has been added to the Internal Domains list, check to make sure all of your DHCP-delegated DNS servers are returning the private IP by running the following commands (in Terminal or Command Prompt) and compare the results.
 These commands should be run from a machine experiencing the issue with the Umbrella roaming client install.
 Be sure to substitute the internal domain name and local DNS server as applicable: